SuperJSONOf

 placeholders are involved here.

-mode is automatically enabled by SuperJSONOf
+Note that Lax mode is automatically enabled by SuperJSONOf operator to

 simplify numeric tests.